helenclx/leilukin-site/src/shrines/starwarskotor/resources/tslrcm-m478ep-modules-music.md

 ---
-articleTitle: "The Sith Lords Restored Content Mod + M4-78 Enhancement Project Modules, Warp Codes & Music Overview"
+pageTitle: "The Sith Lords Restored Content Mod + M4-78 Enhancement Project Modules, Warp Codes & Music Overview"
 desc: "A list of all the modules and their music used by The Sith Lords Restored Content Mod and the M4-78 Enhancement Project, including codes for the warp cheat."
 tags: kotor 2 resources
 categories: ["star wars kotor 2"]